This Creamy Vegan Pumpkin Mac-and-Cheese Is Filled With Protein and Gut-Friendly Probiotics

 "Once you make this, there’s no turning back."

 “Once you make this, there’s no turning back,” says Kumai.
-The creamy sauce is made from a velvety-smooth coconut and pumpkin puree which gets its savory umami flavor from a combination of miso and nutritional yeast, two probiotic-rich ingredients that help balance your gut microbiome and boost your digestion.
+The creamy sauce is made from a velvety-smooth, incredibly creamy base of coconut and pumpkin puree.
+You'll also add delicious umami flavor by incorporating a combination of miso and nutritional yeast, two probiotic-rich ingredients that help balance your gut microbiome and boost your digestion.
 Finally, breadcrumb topping makes it extra crave-worthy (and who doesn't love a crispy first bite?).

 Keep reading to get the recipe—and don’t plan on leftovers.